 4 Take a medium bowl and combine Japanese mayonnaise, sriracha, and cream cheese that is room temperature.
 Use a hand mixer to make a smooth mixture.

-5 You can add other ingredients that you like, such as cucumber, imitation crab meat, and any other bit that you like.
+5 You can add other ingredients you like, such as cucumber, imitation crab meat, and any other bit you like.
 Be sure to mix everything up nicely.
 Set aside.

 For the Sushi Bake: